Murder of the family of Robert Einstein: Background

 Robert Einstein was born in 1884 in Munich, the son of Jakob Abraham Einstein.
 Robert was a cousin of Nobel Prize Laureate Albert Einstein, as Hermann Einstein, Albert's father, was an older brother and business partner of Jakob Einstein, who persuaded his older brother to move their families and factory to Pavia, Italy.

-In 1944, Robert Einstein, who had lived in Italy for many decades, resided with his family in Rignano sull’Arno, 20 km southeast of Florence, in the Villa Tenuta dell Focardo.
-His family consisted of Caesarina, his wife, the daughter of a Protestant minister, his two daughters Luce and Cici, 27 and 18 years old respectively, and his adopted nieces Lorenza and Paola Mazzetti, who were the 17-year-old twin daughters of his late sister-in-law.
+In 1944, Robert Einstein, who had lived in Italy for many decades, resided with his family in Rignano sull’Arno, 20 km southeast of Florence, in the Villa Tenuta del Focardo.
+His family consisted of Cesarina, his wife, the daughter of a Protestant minister, his two daughters Luce and Cici, 27 and 18 years old respectively, and his adopted nieces Lorenza and Paola Mazzetti, who were the 17-year-old twin daughters of his late sister-in-law.

 In August 1944, the British 8th Army was advancing towards Florence, eventually liberating the city on August 4.
 Einstein himself had gone into hiding with local partisans as he was concerned for his life because of his name and his Jewish background.
 However, he considered his family not to be in danger.